levelup-apps/hn-enhancer/README.md

    2. Search for "Summarization"
    3. Enable "Summarization API for Gemini Nano"
    4. Restart Chrome
-   5. Ensure that summarization works in the [Summarization API Playground](https://chrome.dev/web-ai-demos/summarization-api-playground/)
    ```
+> [!IMPORTANT]
+> Ensure that summarization works in the [Summarization API Playground](https://chrome.dev/web-ai-demos/summarization-api-playground/)

 3. Best Practices:
     * Ideal for individual comments or brief threads